Name and Legal Identity

-2. Endowment funds for specific purposes may be established by the executive committee, either from the resources of the Society or from gifts or bequests.
-Gifts or bequests accepted by the executive committee shall be for purposes compatible with the purpose of the Society as given in Article II, and, within this limitation, shall be administered in accordance with the wishes of their donors.
+2. Endowment funds for specific purposes may be established by the board of directors, either from the resources of the Society or from gifts or bequests.
+Gifts or bequests accepted by the board of directors shall be for purposes compatible with the purpose of the Society as given in Article II, and, within this limitation, shall be administered in accordance with the wishes of their donors.
 Awards, prizes, honorary memberships, and recurring special programs normally shall be supported by specific endowments.

-4. Special programs shall be reviewed by the executive committee at ten-year intervals.
-At any review, a program may be terminated by the executive committee voting to submit the program to a membership ballot, and supported by two-thirds of the voting membership favoring termination.
-Endowment funds released by termination shall be transferred to other specific endowments or to the general endowment as recommended by the board of trustees and approved by the executive committee.
+4. Special programs shall be reviewed by the council at ten-year intervals.
+After review, a program may be terminated by the board of directors, pending support by two-thirds of the voting membership.
+Endowment funds released by termination shall be transferred to other specific endowments or to the general endowment as recommended by the board of trustees and approved by the board of directors.

 5. The general endowment is to provide a basic level of investment income for Society functions, and to serve as a reserve fund against emergency demands.
-Ordinarily, only the income from the endowment may be used, but, in an emergency, the executive committee, by two-thirds majority voting, may authorize utilization of part or all of the general endowment capital.
+Ordinarily, only the income from the endowment may be used, but, in an emergency, the board of directors, by two-thirds majority voting, may authorize utilization of part or all of the general endowment capital.

 Auditing of Accounts

 The treasurer shall have the accounts of the Society audited as of the close of each fiscal year, December 31.
-The auditor's report shall be examined by the board of trustees, and, if accepted, shall be transmitted to the executive committee for approval.
+The auditor's report shall be examined by the board of trustees, and, if accepted, shall be transmitted to the board of directors for approval.
 A summary of the approved report will be submitted by the treasurer to the Society members at the annual business meeting, at which time the treasurer shall also make a supplementary report on the status of the treasury.

 Amendments to the Constitution

 Proposals for amending this constitution may be submitted in writing by any member, group of members, or committee to the constitution and bylaws committee not less than two months before the annual election.
-The constitution and bylaws committee shall provide appropriate language for such proposals, as needed, and shall submit them with an evaluation and recommendation to the executive committee.
-Upon approval by two-thirds of the executive committee voting, the amendment(s) will be placed on the annual ballot, and adopted if approved by two-thirds of the members voting.
+The constitution and bylaws committee shall provide appropriate language for such proposals, as needed, and shall submit them with an evaluation and recommendation to the council.
+Upon approval by two-thirds of the council voting, the amendment(s) will be placed on the annual ballot, and adopted if approved by two-thirds of the members voting.

 Duties of Officers

 a.
-The president shall preside over the executive committee and the meetings of the Society, and, in consultation with the secretary, shall prepare the agenda for these meetings.
+The president shall preside over the board of directors and the meetings of the Society, and, in consultation with the secretary, shall prepare the agenda for these meetings.
 The president shall appoint, charge, and receive reports of all committees, and assure that the membership is informed of reports and actions taken.
 The president will confer with the headquarters office and the board of trustees as they prepare the annual budget.
 In all ways, the president will provide leadership to the Society.

-c.
+d.
 The secretary, as chair of the program committee, shall plan, arrange, and publicize the programs for all meetings of the Society, and keep and make available to the members the minutes of these meetings.
-The secretary shall keep and make available the minutes of executive committee meetings.
+The secretary shall keep and make available the minutes of board of directors and council meetings.

-d.
-The treasurer shall supervise all financial transactions of the headquarters office, and account for these to the board of trustees, the executive committee, and the membership.
+e.
+The treasurer, as chair of the board of trustees, shall supervise all financial transactions of the headquarters office, and account for these to the council, the board of directors, and the membership.
 The treasurer is a voting member of the board of trustees.

 Duties of Committees

 a.
-The executive committee has authority to act on all matters not reserved to the Society as a whole.
-The executive committee is charged with maintaining the activities of the Society in furthering the science of plant biology.
-Decisions of the executive committee require a quorum of sixty percent and the majority of votes cast, unless otherwise directed herein.
+The board of directors is the Society’s decision-making body; it has authority to act on all matters not reserved to the council or to the Society as a whole.
+The board of directors is charged with maintaining the activities of the Society in furthering the science of plant biology.
+Decisions of the board of directors require a quorum of six voting members and the majority of votes cast, unless otherwise directed herein.

-c.
-The board of trustees shall oversee the investments of the Society, and shall prepare the annual budget for the executive committee's approval.
+d.
+The board of trustees shall oversee the investments of the Society, and shall prepare the annual budget for the board of directors’ approval.
 The trustees share with the treasurer the responsibility for the financial stability of the Society.

-d.
-The publications committee shall supervise and report to the executive committee on all non-editorial aspects of the Society's journals and other publications, including budget requests and printing contracts arranged by the editors and the headquarters office.
-The publications committee shall search and make recommendations to the executive committee on appointment of editors-in-chief of the journals or other publications, and shall review and make recommendations to the executive committee for their reappointment after each five years service.
+e.
+The publications committee shall supervise and report to the board of directors on all non-editorial aspects of the Society's journals and other publications, including budget requests and printing contracts arranged by the editors and the headquarters office.
+The publications committee shall search and make recommendations to the board of directors on appointment of editors-in-chief of the journals or other publications, and shall review and make recommendations to the board of directors for their reappointment after each five years’ service.
 Members of an editorial board of a journal or other publication shall be appointed for up to five years of service by the publications committee on the recommendation of the editor-in-chief.

-g.
-The committee on public affairs shall explain the interests of plant science to the U.S. Congress, Executive Branch and the public.
-The committee on public affairs will provide comments to appropriate members and committees of Congress; coordinate interaction with officials in Congress and federal agencies; assist Society members in contacting and providing educational information to policy makers; develop a strategy and objectives for support of basic plant science and coordinate efforts with other plant science societies and related groups; and ensure Society public affairs efforts are consistent with applicable laws.
+h.
+The science policy committee shall explain the interests of plant science to the U.S. Congress, Executive Branch and the public.
+The science policy committee will provide comments to appropriate members and committees of Congress; coordinate interaction with officials in Congress and federal agencies; assist Society members in contacting and providing educational information to policy makers; develop a strategy and objectives for support of basic plant science and coordinate efforts with other plant science societies and related groups; and ensure Society public affairs efforts are consistent with applicable laws.

 i.
-The membership committee has as its function the maintenance and enhancement of the membership of the Society by continuing to address issues of recruitment of new members and retention of those presently enrolled, and to provide membership services and benefits that meet the approval of the executive committee of the Society.
+The membership committee has as its function the maintenance and enhancement of the membership of the Society by continuing to address issues of recruitment of new members and retention of those presently enrolled, and to provide membership services and benefits that are consistent with the strategic plan and the council’s priorities and that meet the approval of the board of directors of the Society.

 The National Headquarters Office

 a.
 The Gude Plant Sciences Center, Rockville, Maryland, which was given to the Society by the Adolph E. Gude, Jr. family, is maintained as the national headquarters of the Society.
-The headquarters office is headed by an executive director employed for the Society by the executive committee.
-Support staff are employed by the executive director as authorized by the executive committee.
+The headquarters office is headed by an executive director employed for the Society by the board of directors.
+Support staff are employed by the executive director as authorized by the board of directors.

 Membership Dues, Subscriptions, and Supporting Organizations

-Membership dues and subscriptions shall be set by the executive committee after consultation with the treasurer and board of trustees.
-The executive committee shall establish the minimum contributions for patron or sustaining membership.
+Membership dues and subscriptions shall be set by the board of directors after consultation with the council and the board of trustees.
+The board of directors shall establish the minimum contributions for patron or sustaining membership.
 The annual directory shall contain information on the specific requirements for membership, and for dues, subscriptions, and contributions.

 Quorum for Business Meetings